-"Underlying interest" which JBA TIBOR seeks to measure is indicated explicitly by, among other things, the name of the benchmark as described in Article 1 of the JBA TIBOR Operational Rules (i.e. "JBA TIBOR (Tokyo Interbank Offered Rate))" and by the definition prescribed in Article 4 (i.e. "rates which reference banks deem as prevailingmarket rates, assuming transactions between prime banks on the underlying market(Japan unsecured call market) (the Japan Offshore Market in case of the Euroyen TIBOR) as of 11:00a.m."), and JBA TIBOR is calculated as the simple average of interest rates provided by reference banks which excludes the two highest and two lowest rates.
+"Underlying interest" which JBA TIBOR seeks to measure is prescribed and indicated explicitly in Article 4 of the JBA TIBOR Operational Rules.
+In the case of Japanese Yen TIBOR, it represents "rates which reference banks deem as prevailing market rates, assuming transactions between prime banks on the underlying market (Japan unsecured call market) as of 11:00 a.m." and is calculated as the simple average of remaining interest rates provided by reference banks which excludes the two highest and two lowest rates.

-JBATA provides for JBA TIBOR calculation methodology, including the definition of important terms (e.g. prime bank), in the JBA TIBOR Operational Rules, etc. and discloses them on its website.
+JBATA provides for JBA TIBOR calculation methodology, including the definition of important terms (e.g. prime bank), in the JBA TIBOR Operational Rules and the JBA TIBOR Code of Conduct and discloses them on its website.

 In particular, the Code of Conduct partially revised on February 20, 2017 (and took effect on July 24, 2017) sets out the waterfall methodology to be used by reference banks in the process for calculating and determining their submission rates.
 It prescribes that the waterfall methodology is a mechanism where data of the underlying market placed at the top of the hierarchy are referenced first, followed by data of those relevant markets highly similar to the underlying market.
-The Code of Conduct prescribing the waterfall methodology is disclosed on the website (see Appendix for details of the waterfall methodology).
+The Code of Conduct prescribing the waterfall methodology is disclosed on the website (see Appendix 1 for details of the waterfall methodology).